PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Features/Creating Team Leaderboards.md

 src: /Tutorials/Social Features/Creating Team Leaderboards.md
 ---

-# How to create a team Leaderboard
+# How to Create a Team Leaderboard

 Using the GameSparks platform, you can create Leaderboards that show the performance of a team, rather than the performance of a single players.
 For team-based Leaderboards, you need a few things in place.
 This post will take you through the process of getting them set up.
 In this example we'll create a team type called "Squad".
 When a player posts a score, the team they are in will be attributed with the score, and this can then be used on a Leaderboard for the team.